Cathaica fasciola: Description

 The diploid number of chromosomes (2n) is 60.
-Seven chromose pairs are metacentric, one pair is submetacentric and 22 pairs are telocentric.
+Seven chromosome pairs are metacentric, one pair is submetacentric and 22 pairs are telocentric.

 Ecology

 Cathaica fasciola it is often locally abundant.
 It was thought that Cathaica fasciola belongs to the cold-aridiphilous and meso-xerophilous groups of species in 2006.
 However it is considered as a typical species of eurytopic group as of 2018.
 It is one of main species found in Quaternary loess terrestrial gastropod assemblages in China.

 Cathaica fasciola is polyphagous and it causes damage to vegetables, fruits, flowers and other economic agricultural crops.
 The food preference study of Cathaica fasciola was published in 2015.

 It hibernates in winter and it aestivates in summer.
 It produces an epiphragm during the dormancy.

 Parasites of Cathaica fasciola include Dicrocoelium trematode.

 Predators of snails Cathaica fasciola include Rathouisia leonina (in laboratory conditions only).

 Cathaica fasciola is considered as a pest in agriculture.
 Most affected areas in China include: Beijing municipality, Zhejiang Province, Henan Province, Yunnan Province and Shanxi Province.